mattermost/docs/source/process/training.rst

 An estimate of total energy, attention and effort required for a task.

-A one-line change to code can cost more mana than a 100-line change due to risk and the need for documentation, testing, support and all the other activities needed.
+A one-line change to code can cost more mana than a 100-line change due to risk and the need for documentation, testing, support, and all the other activities needed.

 Every feature added has an initial and on-going mana cost, which is taken into account in feature decisions.

 MLT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The "Mattermost Leadership Team".
-See new handbook: https://handbook.mattermost.com/company/about-mattermost/list-of-terms#mlt
+See new handbook: https://handbook.mattermost.com/company/about-mattermost/list-of-terms#mlt.

 RHS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^